Chapter 1: Medication types and uses

 Breakthrough medications

-Keep track of breakthrough medications using a pain diary or symptom diary.
-Answering the questions below can be helpful with your diary entries.
-Click the arrows to view.
+It’s very important to keep track of breakthrough medications using a pain diary or symptom diary.
+Click the arrows below to view questions that can be helpful with your diary entries.

 Can you describe the symptom?
 (Where did it happen?
 How strong?
 What did it feel like?)